These $250 earbuds auto-mold to your ears for a perfect fit

 The UE Fit is shaped with a generic anatomical model.
 It has a rubbery plug for your ear, but inside that plug is a patent-pending soft gel that’s called a photopolymer.
 That means it’s a plastic that reacts to light.
 Pushing the tip into your ear, it moves the gel around like Play-Doh.
 As tiny LED lights inside the earbud glow, that gel is cured, or hardened, into place permanently.
 The heat has nothing to do with the curing process.
 It’s just a side effect from the LED.

-“If you were to use the analogy of Coke, there’s a special formula they don’t divulge,” says Jonah Straw, president of a disruptive new business group at Logitech.
+“If you were to use the analogy of Coke, there’s a special formula they don’t divulge,” says Jonah Staw, president of the disruptive new business team at Logitech.
 “That’s the same thing here.
 There’s a specific wavelength and a special [polymer] formula.”

 During the curing process, I’m sure my right ear isn’t quite perfect, so I jam that one in pretty hard.
 As for my left ear, well, I’m holding the phone in my left hand!
 So I leave that one alone.
 (No, I wasn’t smart enough to realize I could just put my phone down and have both hands free to hold the earbuds.)